SanderMertens/flecs/docs/FlecsScript.md

 When `include` is used from a managed script (see [Managed script](#managed-script)), the included script is also loaded as a managed script.
 If a managed script at that path already exists, it is not loaded again.
 When used from a non-managed script, the included script is executed in place and no script entity is created.

 The `include` statement is only allowed at the root scope of a script, and cannot appear inside a template.
+It must appear before any statement other than `module` and other `include` statements.

 ## Using statement
 The `using` keyword imports a namespace into the current namespace.
 Example: